 This postgraduate unit of study is designed for health professionals who care for people diagnosed with both typical and atypical Parkinson’s Disease and provides students with the opportunity to extend their knowledge of this specialty area.
-The subject content explores the epidemiology, anatomy, physiology, motor and non-motor clinical features of Parkinson’s Disease.
+The unit content explores the epidemiology, anatomy, physiology, motor and non-motor clinical features of Parkinson’s Disease.
 Students will examine contemporary assessment and management techniques, while critiquing therapeutic approaches to care at all stages, with reference to best practice guidelines.
 Students will examine pertinent psychosocial issues relating to the care of a person diagnosed with Parkinson’s Disease and their carers.
 Multidisciplinary consultation and referral pathways, legal and ethical issues and advances in care, will also be considered.

 |Unit of study code||299|